GoogleChrome/web.dev/src/site/content/en/payments/android-payment-app-developers-guide/index.md

 * The payment app's signature is checked to prevent [sideloading](https://en.wikipedia.org/wiki/Sideloading).
 * Payment apps can support multiple payment methods.
-* Any payment method, such as cryptocurrency, bank transfers adn more, can be integrated.
+* Any payment method, such as cryptocurrency, bank transfers, and more, can be integrated.
 Payment apps on Android devices can even integrate methods that require access to the hardware chip on the device.